Teenage Dreams: Exhibition on the Teenage Bedroom at DAC

 Today, more young people than ever are struggling.
 Many feel pressured to succeed and suffer from loneliness.
 And many teens are far more concerned about the environment today than previous generations were.
 Their commitment to being responsible consumers is reflected in an increasing recycling trend, both with regard to their clothing choices and to the materials and furniture they surround themselves with.

-Each installation is designed to spark reflection and conversations about how spaces impact our well-being and reflect the sign of the times.
-You can touch new biogenetic materials, recharge your body and phone while lying in what was once a festival tent, and check out the light in the selfie zone where the border between the private and public sphere is dissolved.
+Each installation was designed to spark reflection and conversations about how spaces impact our well-being and reflect the sign of the times.
+You could touch new biogenetic materials, recharge your body and phone while lying in what was once a festival tent, and check out the light in the selfie zone where the border between the private and public sphere was dissolved.

 Explore the exhibition